 It was with great sadness that I read today of the death of Peter Endersbee.

 Peter Endersbee was a member of the Sturt Football Club at a time when they were near unbeatable.
-He was an important part of my early life, one of the my many football heroes of the team that I supported through a period of near unprecedented success.
+He was an important part of my early life, one of my many football heroes in the team that I supported through a period of near unprecedented success.

 From 1966 to 1970 Sturt won 5 Premierships in the SANFL.